influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/query.md

 ## SQL query basics

-InfluxDB Cloud's SQL implementation is powered by the [Apache Arrow DataFusion](https://arrow.apache.org/datafusion/) query engine which provides a SQL syntax similar to PostgreSQL.
+The InfluxDB SQL implementation is powered by the [Apache Arrow DataFusion](https://arrow.apache.org/datafusion/) query engine which provides a SQL syntax similar to PostgreSQL.

 {{% note %}}